mani2604/donate_button/README.md

 # The Sparks Foundation -GRIP
 # Task #3 for Web Development & Designing intern.

-A Simple website where payment integrated.
+A Simple website where payment integrated.<br>
-With a simple donate button, where user can select the amout to be paid and payment type, e.g. credit caed, Net banking, etc. with #instamojo payment gateway. once the payment is done and invoice will be generated and email will be sent to the user.
+With a simple donate button, where user can select the amout to be paid and payment type, e.g. credit caed, Net banking, etc. with #instamojo payment gateway.<br>
+once the payment is done and invoice will be generated and email will be sent to the user.

 # It is testing account / sandbox.